vijithassar/d3-textwrap/README.md

 (That's not a typo – the first tspan element should not have a dy attribute, <a href="https://github.com/vijithassar/d3textwrap#description">as discussed earlier</a>.)

-The plugin performs the same translation when rewriting as foreignObjects if it finds a line-height attribute applied to the text node, but you can override this using <a href="https://github.com/mbostock/d3/wiki/Selections#wiki-classed">d3's .classed() method</a>, and once the conversion is complete you can style the div however you want using CSS.
+The plugin performs the same translation when rewriting as foreignObjects if it finds a line-height attribute applied to the text node, but you can override this using <a href="https://github.com/mbostock/d3/wiki/Selections#wiki-style">d3's style() method</a>, and once the conversion is complete you can style the div however you want using CSS.

-10) Because SVG does not have a box model, unlike with CSS the padding argument passed to textwrap() must be an integer representing the desired number of pixels (or, as discussed above, a dynamic function which returns an integer).
-If you really need to pad with a non-pixel value, try to apply that value somewhere else in the visualization, even on an element that's positioned off the screen, and then retrieve the computed pixel equivalence using by running <a href="https://github.com/mbostock/d3/wiki/Selections#wiki-style">d3.selection.style()</a>.
+10) Because SVG does not have a box model which can easily translate different CSS units, unlike with CSS the padding argument passed to textwrap() must be an integer representing the desired number of pixels (or, as discussed above, a dynamic function which returns an integer).
+If you really need to pad with a non-pixel value, try to apply that value somewhere else in the visualization, even on an element that's positioned off the screen, and then retrieve the computed pixel equivalence using by running <a href="https://github.com/mbostock/d3/wiki/Selections#wiki-style">d3's style() method</a>.

 11) Return values are as expected for each wrapping method, which actually may complicate the use of downstream methods a bit depending on what exactly you're trying to do.
 In browsers without foreignObject support, tspan wrapping happens inside the original text node, so in that case the textwrap() method returns that same text node after the modifications are in place.
 In browsers with foreignObject support, the text node is removed entirely and replaced with a foreignObject element, and in that case the textwrap() method returns the foreignObject.
 But once that happens, you can't always call the same methods after textwrap() because text elements may not support the same attributes as foreignObject elements.